korningf/aegis-vault/README.md

 Things will be simpler once the first time initialization has been done.

-You should have copied the gpg secret keys and know your GPG Passphrase.
+You should have copied the gpg secret keys and know your gpg passphrase.

 You should be on a new machine already holding the id_rsa.pub ssh pubkey.